lvzhengde/tsn-soc/riscv/README.md

 doc: Reference documentation<br>
 </blockquote>
 <br>
-RTL simulation is based on Linux, and before using it, ensure that the following tools have been installed: <br>
+RTL simulation is based on Linux, and before using it, ensure that the following tools have been installed:

 * Icarus Verilog
 * Verilator
 * riscv-gnu-toolchain
 * CMake
 * Python

-Better to use the latest verision that can work properly. <br>
+Better to use the latest verision that can work properly.
 <br>
 For different parts of the design, different simulation tests need to be run. <br>
 1. Basic function test